ForestAdmin/documentation/how-tos/maintain/upgrade-notes-sql-mongodb/upgrade-to-v6.md

 {% endtabs %}

 {% hint style="info" %}
-In case of a regression introduced in Production after the upgrade, a rollback to your previous liana is the fastest way to restore your admin panel.
+In case of a regression introduced in Production after the upgrade, a rollback to your previous agent is the fastest way to restore your admin panel.
 {% endhint %}

 ## Breaking changes

-### Liana initialization
+### Agent initialization

-The liana initialization now **returns a promise**.
-This solves an issue wherein exposed lianas were not yet initialized and thus returning 404s.
+The agent initialization now **returns a promise**.
+This solves an issue wherein exposed agents were not yet initialized and thus returning 404s.

 You must update the following 2 files: